 - Get a fresh quote every year or two to make sure your premium is still market-related.
 Insurers know most people aren’t up for the hassle of challenging their annual increase – so they’ll often increase premiums by more than they should.

-You can easily check whether you’re overpaying for insurance with other providers by making use of Naked’s online quote process — it takes less than 90 seconds and gives you the best price with no need to phone a call centre and negotiate.
+If you feel that your car insurance premium is too high then why not try out Naked’s online quote process — it takes less than 90 seconds and gives you the best price with no need to phone a call centre and negotiate.